 There is Facebook sharing your data with foreign entities and governments.
 Then the NSA announced it was deleting 685 million personal records.

 Then it was Siri and Alexa.
 Then we are told that Google is reading your GMail.
-And Google christian dating site free fish the practice.
+And Google defends the practice.

 Smart TVs are spying on you

 If you watch television on an internet-connected TV, it may be watching you back.

 Data-slurpers: The New York Times took a close look at the rise of services that track viewers’ watching habits—in particular Samba TV, which has claimed to gather second-by-second information from software on 13.5 million smart TVs in the US, this includes brand like smart TV Samsung, LG and Samba

 Been here before: Last year, the Federal Trade Commission fined Vizio for $2.2 million over a similar issue.
 But that was because Vizio sold its data to third parties without users’ consent.
 Samba pays TV manufacturers like Sony and Philips to carry its software, but doesn’t sell its data.
 Instead, Samba uses it to sell targeted ads.